haolian9/folding.nvim/readme.md

 * it is not a serious project
 * it just works
 * no more languages are planned
-* supported languages: python, zig, lua
+* supported languages: python, zig, lua, c, go

 ## prerequisites